henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **View Scripts(P1)**:

-  As a script designer, I want to view all my scripts
+  As a script designer, I want to view all my scripts.

   1. I open my personal page
   2. I click on scripts link
   3. I see a list of scripts designed by myself
 - **Update Scripts(P1)**:

-  As a script designer, I want to update my script
+  As a script designer, I want to update my script.

   1. I open my scripts page (Same steps above as view all my scripts)
   2. I click on the script I want to update